ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-3.md

 workflow run of the day, downloaded the artifacts, tested one of them locally to make sure nothing was on fire, and pushed 'em to PyPI and that's how release 22.1.0 was born 🎉.

-The core team chat was quite lively for the next hour to say the least, after all we just finished a major milestone!
+The core team chat was quite lively for the next hour, to say the least; after all, we just finished a major milestone!
 Also yeah, we *may* have done a lot of publicizing for this release which is why it was everywhere for a while :wink: